samoyed-health-foundation/website/site/content/diseases/genetic-disorders.md

 ---
 # **Genetic Testing Available for Disorders in Samoyeds**

 The following disorders are inherited in Samoyeds and genetic testing is available.
 Links to several laboratories that offer genetic testing are listed.
 Listing is for information only and is not a SCARF endorsement of their services.
-Not all laboratory results are eligible for submission to the OFA as part of[ CHIC certification](https://www.ofa.org/about/chic-program).
+Not all laboratory results are eligible for submission to OFA as part of[ CHIC certification](https://www.ofa.org/about/chic-program).
 Laboratory websites include descriptions of the disorder and its inheritance.

 ## **Degenerative Myelopathy**